citizensense/airsift3/README.md

 Ensure you commit CSS and JS assets by running `yarn build` before pushing to origin.

+### CMS setup
+When you first set up the application locally or in production, there will be mostly nothing to see.

+- Create a `HomePage` page at the root.
+- Configure a `Site` in the Wagtail CMS, and select the `HomePage` you just created as the root page
+- Create three `InteractiveMapPage` with the following slugs: `dustboxes`, `observations` and `analysis`
+- Create a `DataStoryIndex` with the slug `datastories`
+- Create an `InfoPage` with the slug `about`

 ### Server admin

 If not already deployed to server, see below section.